polyphony-chat/docs/SPECIFICATION.md

 An identity certificate defined in sections [#7.
 Keys and signatures](#7-keys-and-signatures) and [#7.1 Home server signed certificates for public client identity keys (ID-Cert)](#71-home-server-signed-certificates-for-public-client-identity-keys-id-cert) is used to sign messages that the user sends to other servers.

+!!! note "Using one identity for multiple polyproto-core implementations"

+    A user can choose to use the same identity for multiple polyproto-core implementations.
+If section [4.1.3](#413-authenticating-on-a-foreign-server) is implemented correctly, this should not be a problem.
+However, if a user wants to use the same identity for multiple polyproto-core implementations, they must ensure that the implementations use the same identity key pair.

 !!! info

     You can read more about the Identity Pubkey and Certificate in [7.
 Keys and signatures](#7-keys-and-signatures).